 April 6-7, 2017, Israel

 There are a lot of things in life that look good at first but in fact are not good at all.
 What looks good at the first superficial glance often proves to be a huge disappointment.
 Food on the menu often is bitter in the mouth.
-With women there is an old saying in Hebrew; beautiful from far, far from beautiful.
 It is easy to make a great first impression, especially on someone who does not know much, and that is the case with Krav Maga.

 I was recently approached to sponsor a Krav Maga show.
 I was sent a few video clips of techniques for review.
 I am always disappointed by these.
 And yet the producers of the show were very impressed with those videos.